 OFFENSIVE READY STANCE-DRY FIRE (PART A) Step 1 Begin with a safe and holstered weapon with the slide forward and no magazine inserted.
 Step 2 Assume a relaxed stance with both arms to the side.
 Step 3 Plant both feet shoulder width apart or slightly wider.
-Align head, shoulders, and hips toward the threat with toes pointed forward.
-Step 4 Step 5 Bend the knees slightly.
-Bring the weapon-side leg to the rear so that the toes align with the heel or arch of the Step 6 support-side foot.
+Step 4 Align head, shoulders, and hips toward the threat with toes pointed forward.
+Step 5 Bend the knees slightly.
+Step 6 Bring the weapon-side leg to the rear so that the toes align with the heel or arch of the support-side foot.
 Step 7 Lean slightly forward to distribute more weight to the front balls of the feet.
 Step 8 Raise both arms to the front to form a guard.
 This will look different for each student.
 Step 9 Repeat steps 2-8 several times until comfortable and ready to add a weapon.

-COMPRESSED READY POSITION-DRY FIRE (PART B) Begin with a safe and holstered weapon with the slide forward and no magazine inserted.
-Step 1 Step 2 Assume the offensive ready stance.
-Step 3 Draw, acquire a good sight picture, and remain in the two-hand high point position.
-While maintaining both hands on the weapon, bring the weapon in close toward the center Step 4 of the body and off to the weapon side slightly.
-The primary arm should be pulled back and pressed against the side of the body with the trigger finger indexed.
-The barrel of the weapon should be pointed slightly downward or parallel to the ground Step 5 facing forward.
-The instructor will call threat.
-Step 6 Step 7 Extend the weapon to the two-hand high point position.
+COMPRESSED READY POSITION-DRY FIRE (PART B)

+- Step 1 Begin with a safe and holstered weapon with the slide forward and no magazine inserted. - Step 2 Assume the offensive ready stance. - Step 3 Draw, acquire a good sight picture, and remain in the two-hand high point position. - Step 4 While maintaining both hands on the weapon, bring the weapon in close toward the center of the body and off to the weapon side slightly.
+The primary arm should be pulled back and pressed against the side of the body with the finger off the trigger and indexed on the frame. - Step 5 The barrel of the weapon should be pointed slightly downward or parallel to the ground facing forward. - Step 6 The instructor will call threat. - Step 7 Extend the weapon to the two-hand high point position.

 Step 8 Repeat steps 4-7 several times.
-Step 9 Scan and holster.